Vivian-Zhou-1027/workshop1/High resolution global gridded data for use in population studies.md

-# Response to High resolution global gridded data for use in population studies
+# Response to Jahan/Rosling question